alexb017/alexb017/README.md

-- 👋 Hi, I’m @alexb017
+- 👋 Hey there, I’m Alex
-- 👀 I’m interested in front end development
+- 👀 I’m interested in web development
+- ✨ I like making things, I'm a fairly curious person
-- 🌱 I’m currently learning javascript, reactjs and other awesome stuff
+- 🌱 I’m currently learning react, next and other awesome stuff
-- ☕ I like black coffee and music
+- ☕ And I like black coffee
+- 📫 Mail me at alexbacirea@gmail.com

 <!---
 alexb017/alexb017 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.